Melvynx/trigonometry-threejs-explain/readme.md

 # Build for production in the dist/ directory
 npm run build
 ```
-ThreeJs bootstraped from the [threejs journey](threejs-journey.xyz/).
+Project structure bootstraped from the [threejs journey](threejs-journey.xyz/).